DavSanchez/CaptivePortal/README.md

 its name.
 When this audio is received by the node server, the captive portal will ask the server for the credentials with which it will connect that user to CoovaChilli through its JSON interface.
 Once the credentials are received the captive portal attempts the login process to give network access to the user.
+In this way, you can avoid the tedious form-filling process that almost always comes up when entering a WiFi network with a traditional captive portal service!

 ## How can I try this on my machine?
 For it to work you will need the following: